-Nigel Owens is a cut above the rest when it comes to rugby union referees.
+Nigel Owens is a cut above the rest when it comes to rugby union referees, but before coming out as gay he contemplated chemical castration.

 That’s why he was handed the whistle for the recent World Rugby Cup final at Twickenham in which the New Zealand All Blacks downed the Australian Wallabies to win their third title.